oscar-olveiraa/LSI-UDC/p1/instruccions_p1.md

   	6-Rebotamos a máquina `reboot`

-   	A estas alturas si arrancamos a maquina e volvemos a executar o comando do paso 1 deberiamnos ver:
+   	A estas alturas si arrancamos a maquina e volvemos a executar o comando do paso 1 deberiamos ver:

 	    No LSB modules are available.

 		Distributor ID:	Debian